-Ultra-modern Dubai is an extremely livable city in the United Arab Emirates where a qualified, experienced teacher can take their profession global.
+Dubai is an extremely livable city in the United Arab Emirates where a qualified, experienced teacher can take their profession global.
 While you’re teaching in Dubai, you can soak up a sunny ex-pat lifestyle in the jewel of the Middle East.
-If you’re partial to a luxurious lifestyle, you’re going to get it.
+If you’re thinking you want a more luxurious lifestyle, well you’re going to get it.

-In most instances, teachers get a free apartment thrown in with the job contract.
-So you can spend those tax-free earnings on experiencing the glossy city and jet off to nearby destinations in your holidays.
-The Emirati are a hospitable bunch and take excellent care of their imported teachers.
+In most instances, ESL teachers get a free apartment thrown in with the job contract.
+So you can spend those tax-free earnings on experiencing the glossy city and jet off to nearby destinations for your holidays.
+The Emirati are a hospitable bunch and take excellent care of their imported foreign teachers.
 Sounding good so far?

-Now for the tricky part.
-Teaching in Dubai is highly competitive, and the process is vigorous.
-It will take strategic planning and resilience to score yourself a job in Dubai.
+Now for the silver lining.
+Teaching English in Dubai is highly competitive, and the process is vigorous.
+It will take strategic planning and resilience to score yourself a teaching job in Dubai.
 But, once you get it, you’ll be contracted to at least one year with the opportunity to extend if you want to.

 Why Teach English in Dubai?

 The real question here is, why not teach in Dubai?